CaioNoronha/MusicAttention/README.md

 # Welcome to Music Attention!
- My Scholarship submissions to WWDC 2019 project(Rejected).
+ My Scholarship submissions to WWDC 2019 project.

 A game to improve and practice your attention with music and notes!